anyoptimization/pymoo/docs/source/getting_started/preface.md

     If you are new to multi-objective optimization and are not familiar with essential concepts, a look into "Multi-Objective Optimization Using Evolutionary Algorithms " by Kalyanmoy Deb might be a good starting point.
 ```

 If you have some experience solving optimization problems, the following might already be apparent to you.
 However, if you are new to optimization, thinking about your problem's characteristics is vital.
-In the following a few common facts and challenges to consider when intending to solve a (real-world) optimization problem are discussed:
+In the following, a few common facts and challenges to consider when intending to solve a (real-world) optimization problem are discussed:

 +++

 **Variable Types.** The variables span the search space $\Omega$ of your optimization problem.
 Thus, the type of variables is an essential aspect of the problem to be paid attention to.
 Different variables types, such as continuous, discrete/integer, binary, or permutation, define the characteristics of the search space.
-In some cases, the variable types might be even mixed, which increases the complexity further.
+In some cases, the variable types might even be mixed, which increases the complexity further.

 +++

 **Number of Variables.** Not only the type but also the number of variables ($N$) is essential.
 For either a very small or large number, different algorithms are known to work more efficiently.
 You can imagine that solving a problem with only ten variables is fundamentally different from solving one with a couple of thousand.
-For large-scale optimization problems, even the second-order derivate becomes computationally very expensive, and efficiently handling the memory plays a more important role.
+For large-scale optimization problems, even the second-order derivative becomes computationally very expensive, and efficiently handling the memory plays a more important role.

 +++